[For AWS Beginners] A Quick Guide to Amazon S3

 Requests and Data Retrieval Requests include GET/PUT/POST/LIST/COPY/SELECT/DELETE, and charges are based on the number of requests You can use 20,000 GET requests, 2,000 PUT/COPY/POST/LIST requests, and 15GB of data transfer free per month for one year

-Data Transfer Charges are incurred when sending data from S3.
+Data Transfer Charges apply to sending data from S3.

-Charges are incurred when retrieving data stored in S3.
+Charges also apply when retrieving data stored in S3.

-Charges are incurred when retrieving data stored in S3 from another region or transferring it to another region.
+Charges also apply when retrieving data stored in S3 from or transferring it to another region.

-If you are using Transfer Acceleration, a Transfer Acceleration usage fee will be charged on top of the transfer fee.
+If you are using Transfer Acceleration, a Transfer Acceleration fee will be added to the transfer fee.

-*Please note that fees vary depending on the destination region.
+*Note that charges vary depending on the destination region.

-Transferring between S3 buckets within the same region or from S3 to other services is free.
+Transfers between S3 buckets within the same region, or from S3 to other services, are also free.

-Transferring to Amazon CloudFront is free, but only when transferring from S3 to CloudFront.
+Transfers to Amazon CloudFront are free, but only when transferring from S3 to CloudFront.

 Management and Analysis You are charged for storage management features and analytics enabled on buckets in your account

-Replication You are charged storage fees for primary copy and replication PUT requests,
+Replication You will be charged for storage fees for the primary copy and replication PUT requests.

-retrieval fees for infrequent access storage, and S3 storage fees for the S3 storage class you select as the destination.
+You will also be charged for infrequently accessed storage retrieval fees and S3 storage fees for the S3 storage class selected as the destination.

 What is a storage class?